 Name That Schlock is an improvised game show designed for a party, employing a selection of ambiguous objects and an illuminated rotating pedestal, and featuring a live band, host, host’s assistant, and judges.
-For other projects employing ambiguous objects, see Games to Cultivate a Creative Attitude, Home Schlocking, and Soundcrafting with Wes Buckey, Episode 7.

 Before the show begins, party attendees are invited to “Name That Schlock” – a table displays a selection of objects with corresponding labeled notepads and pencils, with which party attendees may write in their name ideas.